MegaManSec/gixy-ng/docs/en/index.md

     Low: 0
     Medium: 0
     High: 4
 ```

+## Why Gixy-ng is Essential for NGINX Security and Compliance

+Unlike running `nginx -t`, which only checks syntax, Gixy-ng analyzes your configuration for security.
+With Gixy-ng, you can perform an automated NGINX configuration security review that can run locally or in CI/CD on every change.

+Currently supported Python versions are 3.6 through 3.13.

+Disclaimer: Gixy-ng is well tested only on GNU/Linux, other OSs may have some issues.

 ## Contributing

-Contributions to gixy-ng are always welcome!
+Contributions to Gixy-ng are always welcome!
 You can help us in different ways:
   * Open an issue with suggestions for improvements and errors you're facing;
   * Fork this repository and submit a pull request;
   * Improve the documentation.